platformio/platformio-docs/en/stable/_sources/platforms/chipsalliance.rst.txt

       - Description

     * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.

     * - :ref:`framework_wd-riscv-sdk`
-      - The WD Firmware package contains firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features
+      - The WD Firmware package contains Firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features.

 Boards
 ------